IdrissDimson/twitter-video-downloader/README.md

 # About this project

-This was a small React project I did to test out using the Twitter API to download user videos on the platform.
+This was a small React project I did to use the Twitter API to download the Tweet's videos.

 (This project was made for educational purposes only)